Ipstenu/wp-grins-ssl/readme.txt

 == Changelog ==

+= 5.3 =
+* 2014 December, by Ipstenu
+* Adding in support for [Ozh's CSS Smilies](https://github.com/ozh/ozh-css-smilies) because I love the idea.

 = 5.2.3 =
 * 2014 Oct 4, by Ipstenu
 * Adjusting check for [New Smilies](https://github.com/avryl/new-smileys)' new smilies to cover for people who leave the folder named 'new-smilies-master' - THANKS GITHUB!